 I’ve done a lot of thinking about my career these past few months – where I am, where I’m headed, and where I’d like to be.
 And as I’ve thought about all the big changes that need to happen to accomplish my goals, I came to terms with the fact that there was one small thing I really needed to re-evaluate.

 My outfit of choice is a striped shirt, jeans and sneakers.
-And because I work in a casual office, I can actually get away with it every single day if I wanted to.
+And because I work in a casual office, I can actually get away with it every single day if I want.
 It’s a wonderful perk, but it’s also a trap; I’ve been ruined should I ever have to work in a formal office setting again.

 - DO stay within budget.